Walk throught the exhibition rooms of this contemporary art center

 |Sundays and bank holidays: 10.00 a.m. to 10.00 p.m.||Sundays and bank holidays: 10.00 a.m. to 8.00 p.m|

-Although not yet open, the Tabakalera building will have a terrace restaurant and a coffee bar at street level in the Plaza Nestor Basterretxea, serving breakfasts, lunches, menus, drinks and evening meals.
+Tabakalera has also a restaurant in the top floor and a coffee bar at street level in the Plaza Nestor Basterretxea, serving breakfasts, lunches, menus, drinks and evening meals.

 The Tabakalera cultural project has the main objective to promote the creation of contemporary cultural in different fields and in all its stages (research, production, exhibition), as well as to generate and share knowledge.
 With this aim in mind, it focusses on the four lines of work making up its programme: contemporary artistic practices, education, digital culture laboratories (Hirikilabs) and the creation library (Ubik):